arnold-c/CSDNoise/manuscript/manuscript.typ

 Despite sustained advances over decades, infectious diseases still pose a substantial threat to human life, causing an estimated X number of infections, and Y deaths, per annum _*[REF]*_.
 For many diseases, effective and affordable vaccines have played a substantial role in reducing this burden, averting 154 million deaths since the introduction of the Expanded Programme on Immunization in 1974 @shattockContributionVaccinationImproved2024.
-On the path to elimination, complex non-linear dynamics may cause an increase in the variability of annual incidence, such as the so-called "canonical path" of measles @grahamMeaslesCanonicalPath2019.
-As a result, episodic outbreaks become increasingly important to the total burden of disease, and are therefore vital to detect and respond to if elimination is to be reached.
+As burden decreases with increasing control, dynamics may shift from predictable annual incidence to increasingly variable and episodic dynamics @grahamMeaslesCanonicalPath2019.
+Many populations have achieved apparent control, suffer from large-scale resurgent outbreaks due to the build up of susceptibles in the absence of persistent transmission _*[REF]*_.
+While rapid detection and response can minimize the impact of these outbreaks _*[REF]*_, early warning systems that can trigger pre-emptive action prior to outbreaks would be the ideal.

-Infectious disease surveillance systems are the mechanism for this action @murrayInfectiousDiseaseSurveillance2016 @DiseaseSurveillance.
+Infectious disease surveillance systems are crucial for detecting outbreaks @murrayInfectiousDiseaseSurveillance2016 @DiseaseSurveillance, and could be leveraged to anticipate the risk of outbreaks _*[REF]*_.

-Traditional infectious disease surveillance systems are reactive in nature; suspected and laboratory confirmed cases are collated, counted, and if a pre-determined threshold is met or breached, an action is undertaken (e.g., preliminary investigation, or reactive vaccination campaign) _*[REF]*_.
+Outbreak detection and response systems are reactive in nature; cases are collated, counted, and if a pre-determined threshold is met or breached, an action is undertaken (e.g., preliminary investigation, or reactive vaccination campaign) _*[REF]*_.
-However, due to the exponential trajectory of incidence often observed in the early stages of an outbreak, the reactive nature necessarily results in excess infections that cannot be prevented _*[REF]*_.
+However, due to the exponential trajectory of incidence in the early stages of an outbreak, the reactive nature necessarily results in excess infections that cannot be prevented _*[REF]*_.
 To limit the burden of disease, ideally, epidemiologists could utilize the output of a surveillance system (e.g., the trend in cases of a pathogen) to predict the risk of a future outbreak, triggering a _proactive_ action, such as a preventative vaccination campaign.

+The risk of an outbreak can be quantified in terms of the effective reproduction number, $R_"E"$, defined as the expected number of secondary cases due to each infectious individual _*[REF]*_.
+$R_"E" = 1$ represents a "critical transition", below which epidemics should not spread, and above which outbreaks should propagate.
-There has been growing interest in this line of reasoning, with many fields trying to identify and develop early warning signals (EWS) that are predictive of a critical transition @schefferEarlywarningSignalsCritical2009 @schefferForeseeingTippingPoints2010 @dakosSlowingEarlyWarning2008 @drakeEarlyWarningSignals2010 @boettigerQuantifyingLimitsDetection2012.
+There has been growing interest, in many fields, to identify and develop early warning signals (EWS) that are predictive of the approach to such critical transitions in dynamical systems @schefferEarlywarningSignalsCritical2009 @schefferForeseeingTippingPoints2010 @dakosSlowingEarlyWarning2008 @drakeEarlyWarningSignals2010 @boettigerQuantifyingLimitsDetection2012.
-For infectious diseases, this critical transition occurs when the effective reproduction number crosses the bifurcation threshold $R_"effective" = 1$, observed during both elimination and emergence of disease.
 The appeal of an alert system based upon EWS metrics is that they are model-free, only requiring the calculation of summary statistics of a time series.
 Prior work has demonstrated that for infectious disease systems, computing EWS metrics on the progression of population susceptibility may be most predictive @drakeStatisticsEpidemicTransitions2019, but collecting this information is often intractable, and utilizing either the incidence or prevalence data has provided similarly useful predictions @drakeStatisticsEpidemicTransitions2019 @brettAnticipatingEpidemicTransitions2018 @southallProspectsDetectingEarly2020.
-If an EWS is predictive, critical slowing down theory suggests that the EWS values will drastically change in value as a transition is approached, such as an increase in the variance.
+If an EWS is predictive, critical slowing down theory suggests that the EWS values will change in value as a transition is approached, such as an increase in the variance.
-This is the result of a slowed recovery from perturbations to the system @delecroixPotentialResilienceIndicators2023 @dakosSlowingEarlyWarning2008 @schefferEarlywarningSignalsCritical2009, e.g., an imported infection.
 Prior work has demonstrated that EWS metrics are theoretically correlated with a critical transition for infectious disease systems, under emergent and extinction conditions @oreganTheoryEarlyWarning2013 @drakeStatisticsEpidemicTransitions2019 @brettAnticipatingEmergenceInfectious2017 @brettAnticipatingEpidemicTransitions2018 @southallProspectsDetectingEarly2020 @drakeMonitoringPathElimination2017.

-While identifying EWS that are correlated with a transition is an important first step, there are some important limitations that arise when designing a surveillance system @dablanderOverlappingTimescalesObscure2022 @southallEarlyWarningSignals2021.
+While identifying EWS that are correlated with a transition is an important first step, systems to preempt outbreaks also require a discrete decision threshold to trigger preventive action (e.g., vaccination) _*[REF]*_.
-Notably, the correlation with a transition provides no information about the expected time until that transition, which is vital for any planning and preventative actions.
-To address these shortcomings, various threshold-based and statistical learning based approaches have been developed, with a 2#sym.sigma threshold most commonly employed @southallHowEarlyCan2022 @drakeEarlyWarningSignals2010 @brettDynamicalFootprintsEnable2020 @clementsIncludingTraitbasedEarly2016 @obrienEarlyWarningSignal2021.
+To address this, various threshold-based and statistical learning based approaches have been developed @southallHowEarlyCan2022 @drakeEarlyWarningSignals2010 @brettDynamicalFootprintsEnable2020 @clementsIncludingTraitbasedEarly2016 @obrienEarlyWarningSignal2021.
+For these, a distribution of the EWS metric is quantified during a non-outbreak regime and a decision threshold is triggered when the EWS metrics at time $t$ exceeds some quantile of this distribution; often 2 times the standard deviation.
-This threshold could be calculated from a single metric, or a composite of multiple EWS metrics @drakeEarlyWarningSignals2010 @obrienEarlyWarningSignal2021, with prior working demonstrating that requiring multiple consecutive flags to trigger an alert improves the accuracy in a 'noisy' system by reducing the false positive rate @southallHowEarlyCan2022 @clementsBodySizeShifts2017 @clementsEarlyWarningSignals2019.
+Prior work has shown that a single exceedance is often too sensitive and requiring multiple consecutive flags to trigger an alert improves the accuracy in a 'noisy' system by reducing the false positive rate @southallHowEarlyCan2022 @clementsBodySizeShifts2017 @clementsEarlyWarningSignals2019.

-Until now, the relatively nascent topic of EWS has only explored 'noise' in the observational process of an outbreak, such as under-reporting and aggregation of case data @brettAnticipatingEpidemicTransitions2018 @brettDetectingCriticalSlowing2020.
+Until now, the relatively nascent topic of EWS for outbreak detection has only explored imperfect surveillance in the setting of under-reporting and temporal aggregation of case data @brettAnticipatingEpidemicTransitions2018 @brettDetectingCriticalSlowing2020.
-Our goal is to characterize the performance of EWS metrics in detecting the risk of disease emergence in a system with imperfect diagnostic tests and background infections that may be misdiagnosed as the target disease and inappropriately tested.
+Our goal is to characterize the performance of EWS metrics for outbreak detection in a surveillance system with diagnostic uncertainty due to co-circulating pathogens and imperfect diagnostic tests, i.e., non-target disease that may be misdiagnosed as the target disease.
-For diseases with non-specific symptoms, e.g., measles and rubella often co-circulate and present clinically similarly, an imperfect diagnostic test will result in false positive and negative cases.
+For diseases with non-specific symptoms, e.g., measles and rubella that often co-circulate and have similar clinical presentation _*[REF]*_, an imperfect diagnostic test will result in false positive and negative cases.
 In this paper we show the conditions under which diagnostic uncertainty overwhelms the time series used to calculate EWS summary statistics, limiting the ability to predict epidemic transitions.

 = Materials & Methods